 “I love you.”

 I got a call at 8:27 the next morning.
 It was Fisher John.
 Somehow, in the midst of my sleepiness and usual AM confusion, I knew.
-You all got too close and the boat flipped over.
-You can’t swim.
+You all got too close and the boat flipped over, and you were knocked unconscious.
+As brave a warrior as you were, you also weren’t the strongest swimmer.
 They tried to revive you, warm you up and take you to the hospital, but it was too late.
 I couldn’t stomach the details.
-Making funeral arrangements with your parents were hard.
+Making funeral arrangements with your parents was hard.
 Explaining to our son in the best way I could what happened to Papa was hard.
 Living without you is hard.

 It doesn’t get any easier, my love.
 You’ve turned my life inside out.
 I come to this cafe every Sunday and order your favorite–hazelnut with two espresso shots and whipped cream, then I go home and spend the day in our bed watching movies with our son.
 I promise to keep this up as long as I can.
 It’s tradition.